Go to Reviews.org US Edition

 All Optus and Vodafone postpaid plans include access to each telco’s respective 5G mobile network for no additional cost.
 You’re free to shift plans or even telcos, but bear in mind that your exit fee will be the remainder of the handset repayment.

-For comparison, here’s a look at the six most popular iPhone 12 64GB postpaid plans (with 24-month repayments) today.
+For comparison, here’s a look at the six most popular iPhone 13 128GB postpaid plans (with 24-month repayments) today.

 Optus vs Vodafone: Which has better prepaid phone plans?

-Optus prepaid isn’t far behind, with 40GB for $30 on its Optus Prepaid Epic Data – $30 Recharge plan.
+Optus prepaid is much further behind, with 40GB for $30 on its Optus Prepaid Epic Data - $30 Recharge plan.
 That 40GB is only applicable for the first three prepaid recharges; on the fourth recharge, it reverts to 10GB.
-On top of that, you can rollover up to 200GB of unused data, you’ll get unlimited standard international calls to 15 destinations and up to 10GB of extra data to use streaming Netflix, Stan and ABC Kids.
+On top of that, you can rollover up to 200GB of unused data and can enjoy unlimited standard international calls to 15 destinations.

-Things are much the same again at the $50 price point, with both Optus and Vodafone serving up 60GB of data for $50 at the time of writing instead of the usual 30GB for Optus and 45GB for Vodafone.
+It's a similar story at the $50 price point, with Optus serving up 60GB of data for $50 at the time of writing instead of the usual 30GB.
 Keep in mind that the promotional bonus data usually only applies for the first couple of recharges.

 If you want great value prepaid plans, either monthly or long-term, be sure to check out our best prepaid plans page, which we update every month.
 Optus and Vodafone rarely dominate our core categories for prepaid.
 You can see the current most popular prepaid picks below.